 This pattern, if defined, contains code needed at the target of a nonlocal goto after the code already generated by GNU CC.
 You will not normally need to define this pattern.
 A typical reason why you might need this pattern is if some value, such as a pointer to a global table, must be restored when the frame pointer is restored.
+Note that a nonlocal goto only ocurrs within a unit-of-translation, so a global table pointer that is shared by all functions of a given module need not be restored.
 There are no arguments.